 We formally launched the project on the 10th of December: Human Rights Day.

-So far, approximately 100 stories of human rights defenders have been recorded across four countries (Colombia, Honduras, Mexico and Nepal) alongside photographic material.
-You will be able to see the film at festivals in 2020, and the portraits will be debuted at an exhibition held at The Law Society in London, before touring worldwide.
+So far, approximately 130 stories of human rights defenders have been recorded across four countries (Colombia, Honduras, Mexico, Kenya and Nepal) alongside photographic material.
+We are hoping to screen the film at film festivals in late 2020, and the portraits will be debuted at an exhibition held at The Law Society in London, before touring worldwide.
 The online platform will enable PBI to further its impact as a global entity across 21 countries for campaigning, advocacy and awareness-raising to enhance the protection of human rights defenders.

 We need your help

 We need your support to ensure this can happen.
 PBI has been providing direct protection to human rights defenders on the ground for over 35 years.
 Yet in the midst of a global trend of closing civil society space, we urgently need to increase awareness at the international level, to secure the systemic change that is necessary to improve protections for every human rights defender globally.